fenago/intro-ruby/lab_guides/Lab_9.md

 Figure 9.19 Output for recipe preparation

-Let\'s now solve an activity, where we will be implementing every topic we have learned about in this chapter.
+Let\'s now solve an activity, where we will be implementing every topic we have learned about in this lab.